apache/nuttx/README.txt

   the same directory would appear at "/cygdrive/c/Program Files".

   With these differences (perhaps a few other Windows quirks) the Ubuntu install works just like Ubuntu running natively on your PC.
-Currently there is no host configuration for Bash running under Windows 10 but setting the host to either Linux or Cygwin in your configuratino file should work fine.

   Accessing Ubuntu Files From Windows
   -----------------------------------